 I also like the umami that a bit of instant dashi powder brings to the party.
 Just remember, if you’ choose to add some of the more sodium-heavy options, hold back on the seasoning pack until you can taste your soup.
 You can always add more seasoning but not take away.

 And I like to add a little heat to my ramen when it’s served: sambal, Sriracha, or Chinese hot oil are some of my favorite ways to add some spice to my bowl.

-What to Add to Instant Ramen: Seasoning Ideas
+Things to Add to Instant Ramen: Ideas for Ramen Seasoning Add-Ins

 The final step to a souped up bowl of instant ramen: tasty toppings.
 When I was a kid, I used to whisk up and egg and drizzle it in to the hot broth sort of like egg drop soup.
 These days, I prefer a jammy egg on top.
 To get a perfect egg, I cook my eggs in the Instant Pot with a cup of water on high pressure for 5 minutes.